 What do you do in a crisis?

 Do you fight, take flight, or remain centred, calm, and focused on the present moment?

-For people with strong Inner Leadership skills, the first step is to Centre themselves.
+For antifragile people with strong Inner Leadership skills, the first step is to Centre themselves.
 The second is to Ground themselves: they reconnect strongly with who they are at their best so that they can bring their best skills and abilities to address the situation.

 The simple technique that Inner Leadership recommends for rapid grounding is called Anchoring.
 The stronger you build your anchor, the better you will hold firm, no matter what kinds of storm is raging around you.

 Here are five steps to creating a strong anchor: